netsec-ethz/rains/design-scalable-signature-updates.md

   assertions to be valid until somewhere in the third quarter.
 At the start of the third quarter the authority should request a new delegation and repeat the above mentioned process with the renewed delegation.
-- An assertion should be valid throughout a key roll over i.e. during a transition period the assertion will contain two signatures, one signed by the previous and one by the new private key.
 - The validity of shards should be chosen small to allow for frequent changes e.g. one to several days.
 During the time a shard is valid no new assertion can be added by the authority.